 Of all the dog friendly Clearwater Beach hotels, I love the Residence Inn by Marriott Clearwater Downtown and Sandpearl Resort.

-Denver, Colorado
+4. Denver, Colorado

 Recommended by Daria from The Discovery Nut

-One of the most dog friendly cities to visit in the US, Denver consistently ranks in the top five โ and has for the last several years.
+One of the most dog friendly cities to visit in the US, Denver consistently ranks in the top five — and has for the last several years.

-Let’s take a deeper dive beyond those metrics and see what exactly makes Denver one of the country’s most dog friendly cities.
+Let’s take a deeper dive beyond those key metrics and see what exactly makes Denver one of the country’s most dog friendly cities.

-Besides boasting a lot of parks and green spaces where you can take your pooch for a run, Denver also offers many dog-friendly restaurants, bars, and coffee shops.
-Some of my favorite dog-friendly restaurants in Denver include Kaos Pizzeria, Joyride Brewing Company, and Rock Bottom Restaurant and Brewery.
+Besides boasting a lot of parks, hiking trails, and green spaces where you can take your pooch for a run, Denver also offers many dog-friendly restaurants, bars, and coffee shops.

 The best dog friendly hotels in Denver CO are the historic Brown Palace Hotel and Spa and the Kimpton Hotel Monaco Denver.

-Los Angeles, California
+5. Los Angeles, California

 Recommended by Dymphe from Dymabroad